SOLAS-TTRPG/SOLAS/README.md

 **Mind** *Analytical skill, intuition*

 ## Tiles
 A tile is typically a square or hexagon on a grid, and is considered to be 5 feet (or 1.5 meters).
-While you may not be playing with an actual grid at all, this still describes specific distances for tricks, ranges, and movement.
+While you may not be playing with an actual grid at all, this still describes specific distances for spells, ranges, and movement.

 # Character Creation
 To play this game, each player must create a character, a member of the setting that the GM is describing.
 SOLAS is designed to have very a simple character creation system, but one that lets creativity run wild.
 The easiest way to create a character is to break it down into two parts: Before they became an adventurer, and where they are now.
 Doing this naturally flows with the character creation process.
 The first step is...